4neesh/DevBlog/src/blogInProgress/014_UsingOpenApi.md

 <br>
 <h4>RESTful APIs and CRUD</h4>
 <p>
 The term "REST" in computer systems stands for "Representational state transfer".
+REST defines a standard to make it easier for computer systems to communicate over the internet.
+REST-compliant systems are stateless and separate of concerns between client and server.<br>
 A RESTful API uses HTTP requests to access and modify the data.
 As a result, RESTful APIs expose data to the be consumed by our applications.</p>
 <p>
 CRUD operations are the four basic functions of persistent storage.
 RESTful APIs allow CRUD operations to be performed:</p>
 <p>